Jane Bancroft Robinson

-Jane Marie Bancroft Robinson (December 24, 1847 - May 29, 1932) was an author and educator.
+Jane Marie Bancroft Robinson (December 24, 1847 – May 29, 1932) was an American author and educator.

 Early life and education

 Jane Marie Bancroft was born in West Stockbridge, Massachusetts, on December 24, 1847.
 She descended on her mother's side, Caroline J. Orton, from an old Dutch family of New York City, and on her father's side from early English settlers in New Jersey.
 Her father, Rev. George C. Bancroft, was for over fifty years a member of the Methodist Episcopal Church.

 Bancroft graduated in 1871 from the Troy Female Seminary, founded by Emma Willard.
 In 1872 she graduated from the State Normal School in Albany, New York, and immediately there-after was appointed preceptress of Fort Edward Collegiate Institute, Fort Edward (town), New York, where she remained until 1876.

 During the years from 1870 to 1876, colleges for women were being established, and the doors of colleges hitherto open only to men were thrown open to women.
 Urged by her far-sighted mother, Jane Bancroft determined to take a college course.
 While in Fort Edward, she took private lessons in advanced studies, and in the fall of 1876 entered Syracuse University as a member of the senior class, and was graduated from that institution in 1877.

-In 1907, she was elected to the Phi Beta Kappa Society, and received two honorary doctorates, in 1919, from Syracuse University and in 1929, from the University of Southern California.
+In 1907, she was elected to Phi Beta Kappa society, and received two honorary doctorates, in 1919, from Syracuse University and in 1929, from the University of Southern California.